wp-plugins/wp-classified/README.txt

 Changelog:

-Changes n 1.2.x - August 10/2008
+Changes 1.2.1 - August 10/2008

-- update {table_prefix}wpClassified_ads_subjects
-and added some new fields email, web, phone, ...
+User Side
 - implement the conformaion code (captcha)
 - added sent to his friend's button
 - added language file (The work is Not Finished!)
-- modify admin classified setting
+- Users can send an Ad to a friend.
+- Fixed search problem
+- Fixed to image showing by editing and setting.
+- added the default value for

+Admin Side
+- send notice that the ad is about to expire
+- Max size in bytes

 Changes in 1.1.1 - June 20/2008
 - fix the search function